Active risk management

 Find out more about our approach to responsible investing here.

 PIP maintains a prudent financial position to ensure that it is able to finance its undrawn commitments as well as invest in new opportunities.
 Undrawn commitments are investments that PIP has committed to but for which the capital is yet to be collected by the private equity manager.
 PIP is contractually obliged to finance these undrawn commitments.
 PIP’s balance sheet is managed to ensure that committed future payments are proportional to assets and available financing.
 Available financing is defined as a combination of net available cash and an undrawn multi-currency credit facility.
 The graphic below shows PIP’s financial position at the financial year-end.
-Since the period end, a £500m multi-tranche, multi-currency revolving credit facility agreement has been agreed to replace the existing facility.
-The £500m facility is due to expire in July 2027 with an ongoing option to extend, by agreement, the maturity date by another year at a time.
+As at 31 May 2023, PIP maintained a wholly undrawn five year £500m multi-tranche, multi-currency revolving credit facility agreement that is due to expire in July 2027.

 The diagram below demonstrates that PIP is able to meet its future commitments.